Max Weinreich

 Email: mweinreich [at] math [dot] harvard [dot] eduPapers

 6. The dynamical degree of billiards in an algebraic curve.
-To appear in Journal of Geometric Analysis, 2024.
-46 pages. talk video
+Journal of Geometric Analysis, 2024.
+61 pages. (arxiv) (talk video)

 5. GIT stability of linear maps on projective space with marked points.
-To appear in Illinois J. Math., 2024.
-39 pages.
+Illinois Math Journal, 46 pages, 2024. (arxiv)

 1. Counting arcs in projective planes via Glynn's algorithm.
-With Nathan Kaplan, Susie Kimport, Rachel Lawrence, and Luke Peilen.
-Journal of Geometry, 17 pages, 2017. arxiv
+With Nathan Kaplan, S. Kimport, Rachel Lawrence, and Luke Peilen.
+Journal of Geometry, 17 pages, 2017. (arxiv)

 About my math